EENI Global Business School.

 The economic pillar of the IGAD region is agriculture, both livestock and crop production, that supplies the basis for food supplies and export earnings as well as employment by more 80% of the population.

-The Intergovernmental Authority on Development (IGAD) will also take an active part in Africa, the Caribbean, Pacific and the EU negotiations together with the follow-up of implementation of the RSP/RIP for East Africa regional Organizations under the Africa-European Union Partnership (Cotonou Agreement).
+The Intergovernmental Authority on Development (IGAD) will also take an active part in Africa, the Caribbean, Pacific and the EU negotiations together with the follow-up of implementation of the RSP/RIP for East Africa regional Organizations under the Africa-EU Partnership.

 The Intergovernmental Authority on Development (IGAD) comprises countries with majorities of:

-The Intergovernmental Authority on Development (IGAD) belongs to the East African Economic Area (African Civilization).
+The Intergovernmental Authority on Development (IGAD) belongs to the East African Economic Area.

 Trans-African Corridors in the IGAD region: